yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 = Failsafe mode =

 If you've broken one of the startup scripts, firewalled yourself or corrupted the JFFS2 partition, you can get back in by using !OpenWrt's failsafe mode.
-Remember failsafe mode is only working when you have installed one of the SquashFS images and the {{{boot_wait}}} NVRAM variable is set to on.
+Full failsafe mode is only working when you have installed one of the SquashFS images.

 /!\ The act of switching between a normal boot and failsafe mode could change your MAC address!
 This will invalidate the ARP cache of the workstation you're